Alcohol Testing At Work

-- It is especially important in safety-critical employment roles.
+- Alcohol testing is especially important in safety-critical employment roles.

 - Zero tolerance is the term used to exclude alcohol at levels above 0.02% BAC (blood alcohol concentration)

 - The 0.02% level is set to exclude low alcohol levels which may arise as part of metabolic conditions, (eg keto-acidosis in diabetics) and other materially insignificant alcohol blood levels from passive ingestion or fermentation.

 - In simple terms, you can not set the zero tolerance alcohol test level at zero as you would need to exclude a whole range of mitigating excuses.
 0.02% avoids all these.

 Important information about blood alcohol levels

 - It is important to remember that alcohol levels can continue to rise for up to 2 hours after an individual has consumed alcohol, and that the levels may continue to rise after you have performed a breath alcohol test.

 - Any alcohol in the blood impairs an individuals ability to perform a task, and increases the chances of having an accident.

-- In view of this if any alcohol is detected by the breathalyser, even if the colour change indicates that the level is low, we advise that the individual should not drive or operate machinery if any alcohol has been consumed in the 3 hour period before testing.
+- In view of this if any alcohol is detected by the breathalyser, even if the colour change indicates that the alcohol level is low, we advise that the individual should not drive or operate machinery if any alcohol has been consumed in the 3 hour period before testing.